 Emails provide an excellent outlet for reaching out to clients who have subscribed to you via a contact form or newsletter.
 You can also, just as easily, reach out to prospective clients (cold emailing) who haven’t contacted you yet.
 Today we will tell you strategies for writing effective emails.

 However, persistently sending emails to prospects over and over again could cost you.
 Your standard consumer’s inbox is probably already flooded with marketing messages and attention-seeking emails.
-It’s why email providers like Gmail and Outlook have created a separate section called “Promotion” or “Focused” to filter such emails.
+That’s why email providers like Gmail and Outlook have created a separate section called “Promotion” or “Focused” to filter such emails.

 How then, can your email stand out while being unobtrusive?
 We’ve narrowed down 7 must-follow strategies for effective email marketing.